Sites whose topoi are the smooth representations of locally profinite groups: Grid, fiber functor, Galois monoid of a -site

 \subsubsection{Conditions on cardinality}

 The main result of this article is the following.
-For a category $\cD$, let us consider the following conditions: \begin{enumerate} \item For any object $X$, $Y$ of $\cD$, the set $\Hom_{\cD}(X,Y)$ is a finite set. \item There exists a set $S$, whose cardinality is at most countable, of objects of $\cD$ such that to any object $X$ of $\cD$, there exists a morphism from an object of $\cD$ which belongs to $S$. \end{enumerate} These conditions appear in the statement of our main theorem below.
-Technically, these will be appear only at the following two points: \begin{enumerate} \item In the proof of the existence of a pregrid, where we use Lemma~\ref{lem:admissible}, and \item In the proof of Lemma~\ref{lem:Gal gp surjective}. \end{enumerate}
+For a category $\cD$, let us consider the following conditions: \begin{enumerate} \item For any objects $X$, $Y$ of $\cD$, the set $\Hom_{\cD}(X,Y)$ is a finite set. \item There exists a set $S$, whose cardinality is at most countable, of objects of $\cD$ such that to any object $X$ of $\cD$, there exists a morphism from an object of $\cD$ belonging to $S$. \end{enumerate} These conditions appear in the statement of our main theorem below.
+Technically, these will appear only at the following two points: \begin{enumerate} \item In the proof of the existence of a pregrid, in which we use Lemma~\ref{lem:admissible}, and \item In the proof of Lemma~\ref{lem:Gal gp surjective}. \end{enumerate}